 One way of examining our passion for patriotism is sport.
 A lot of the first generation Asians who came over here in the 60’s and 70’s will the majority of the time support their homeland team when it comes to cricket in matches being played against England.

 British youths usually follow their fathers when it comes to supporting a football team and this is what may seem is the case for young British Asians too.
 Throughout the generations, Asians have come to equal the love their fathers have for their home countries; so can they really be blamed for a lack of patriotism?

-Evidently then, one can support the sub-continental countries in a certain sports yet still love Britain and the culture.
+Evidently then, one can support the sub-continental countries in certain sports yet still love Britain and the culture.